 Example: Ben chooses to take a blood test after getting arrested for DUI in Las Vegas.
 The BAC result is .15%.
 While Ben’s defense attorney is investigating the case, he discovers that the phlebotomist who took the blood let his license lapse a year ago.
 He informs the Clark County District Attorney, who then agrees to reduce the DUI charge to reckless driving.

-In the above example, it is likely that the BAC was in fact .15% despite the tester’s lapsed license.
-Then if the case went to trial, it is possible that Ben could still be found guilty of driving while inebriated based on other evidence.
+In the above example, the BAC was likely .15% despite the tester’s lapsed license.
+If the case went to trial, it is possible that Ben could still be found guilty of driving while inebriated based on other evidence.

 However, the defense attorney was able to use the phlebotomist’s mistake to Ben’s advantage; he negotiated a favorable solution that resulted in lessened charges without the uncertainty, time, and expense of going to trial.

-No. Many drivers hold their alcohol well and can still drive safely even with high blood alcohol levels.
-However, DUI law makes it a crime to drive with a BAC of .08% or higher even if you are not impaired by alcohol.3
+Many drivers hold their alcohol well and can still drive safely even with high blood alcohol levels.
+However, DUI law makes it a crime to drive with a BAC of .08% or higher even if you are not impaired by alcohol.4

 Note that blood alcohol level is influenced by such variables as: